IRONMANMARK/Lazor-Solver/README.md

 ## Notice
-* The input file must be .bff in certain format.
+* The input file must be .bff file.
+* To improve the speed, I have to trade memory for speed.
+There isn't any memory overflow problem for the test run and the test file.
+But if there is a level with huge amount of combination to place the blocks there might be a potential memory overflow problem.
 * In the output file:<br>
   > o: blocks allowed<br>
   > x: no block allowed<br>